mayahiro/nexus/docs/ai/compare.md

 Use `--decisions-file <jsonl>` when an AI or human has reviewed ambiguous candidates and wants compare to reuse high-confidence pairings.

 Each line is one JSON object.
+Validate each line against `docs/ai/compare-decisions.schema.json`.
 Compare applies only high-confidence `pair` entries before automatic matching:

 ```jsonl
 {"kind":"pair","old":"@e203","new":"@e222","confidence":"high","reason":"bbox and role/name match; aria-label changed as an a11y improvement"}